What Types of Plants Do Ladybugs Lay Eggs on?

 Marigolds are popularly grown in home gardens, and their strong, fragrant scent helps to repel pests like aphids and mites that can damage other plants.

-Ladybugs often lay their eggs in large clusters at the base of the plant or on the undersides of leaves.
+Ladybugs often lay their eggs in large clusters at the plant’s base or on the leaves’ undersides.

 Marigold blossoms also provide a food source for ladybugs, helping them survive until their eggs hatch.